Move-up coffee: parents of next year's KINDERGARTENERS8:15 AM to 9:00 AM

-Wednesday, March 6, 2014: On Wednesday, the second grade class went on a fieldtrip to the top of Aspen Mountain with ACES.
-They strapped on their snowshoes to take a walk on Richmond Ridge, learned about avalanche awareness, and had a chance to see animal tracks in the snow.
+Last Wednesday, the Second Grade class explored the top of Aspen Mountain with ACES.
+They strapped on snowshoes and trekked out on Richmond Ridge to learn about avalanches and animal tracks in the snow.
 Stewart's favorite part of the trip was "getting to meet the ski patrollers and their dog."
 Duncan really enjoyed watching the avalanche dog dig out Bode and Shelby.
-Jared's favorite part of the day was snowshoeing.
-He also learned how to identify the footprints of a snow bunny.
+Jared's favorite part was snowshoeing and identifying the footprints of a snow bunny.
 Click here for pictures.

-Thursday, March 6th, 2013: On Thursday, students and families gathered for presentations of Fourth Graders about all things Egypt.
-Over the course of the last couple months, Fourth Grade students have been working hard researching and learning about Ancient Egyptian culture.
-Each student chose a god, goddess, or pharaoh that was an integral part of the culture out a hat and then gathered facts from books, videos, and the internet about their chosen figure.
+Thursday, March 6th, 2013: On Thursday, students and families gathered for an immersion in all things Egypt.
+Over the course of the last couple months, Fourth Grade students have been researching and learning about Ancient Egyptian culture.
+Each student chose a god, goddess, or pharaoh that was an integral part of the culture, and then gathered facts about their chosen figure.
 On Thursday, each student became his/her god, goddess, or pharaoh and gave a speech about his/her importance in Egyptian culture.
 Another part of the project included group collaboration on a topic of Egyptian life including Mummies, Daily Life, the Nile, Pyramids, and more.
-Each group created a lively poster with 3-D elements to explain their findings and teach those who came to the presentation more about Egyptian life.
-Clickherefor pictures.
+The Lower School Commons became a colorful exposition with posters about Egyptian life.
+Click here for pictures.

 Tackling the big questions: Eighth Graders quiz a witness to history on the bombing of Hiroshima